 After 27 years, Tommy opens up about the unsolved murder of his sister Grace.
 Watch as he and his wife Rachel talk about their personal heart ache.
 Former Boston police commissioner, Ed Davis, gives us an update and provides the facts of the case.

 This episode features the disappearance and murder of Molly Bish, a teenage girl from western Massachusetts.
 Law enforcement expert, Ed Davis, shares the facts of the case.
 Tommy and Rachel hear Molly’s story told by the people who love her the most, cook Molly’s favorite food, and give her parent’s basement and former Molly Bish foundation headquarters a much needed facelift.

-Thomas J. MacDonald is a former host and producer of “Rough Cut-Woodworking with Tommy Mac”, a popular show tied to 4 Emmy nominations, distributed since 2010 on PBS APT.
+Thomas J. MacDonald is the former host, co-creator and co-executive producer of the WGBH series “Rough Cut-Woodworking with Tommy Mac”, a popular show tied to 4 Emmy nominations.
 Tommy’s first television appearance occurred on “Home Again with Bob Vila”.
 He subsequently became a successful podcaster with www.bobvila.com.
 In 2008, he produced a ‘first of its kind’ interactive series online at www.thomasjmacdonald.com building several projects with people from around the globe.